This post may contain affiliate links. Read our disclosure page for full details.

-Can the weekend be a ritual?
+Can the weekend be a relationship ritual?
 Absolutely!
 If you’re working 9-5 jobs during the week, those two days off are precious, and spending them together doing something special is an excellent plan.

 Talk with your partner and consider trying a new ritual this year.
 Cooking dinner together on Saturday nights.
 Going for a drive on Sunday afternoons.
-Even something as simple as starting your day with a conversation.
-All these tiny things become so meaningful, and you’re sure to reap the rewards in your relationship.
+Even something as simple as starting your day with a conversation, or buying a couples journal to work through together.

 Travel as a ritual